benjithaimmortal/monjibram/_posts/0000-00-00-secrets-of-site-containers.md

 ## But honestly it doesn't really change with non-text items
-To be fair, a huge image doesn't help.
+A huge image doesn't help.
 Even disregarding image sizing and web optimization (our rule at work is twice the pixels for each web pixel, so we get some pretty large picture file sizes!) you'll quickly lose a picture of a forest for some giant trees.

 The solution to this is the same as most other web design problems: a few extra tag wrappers and some CSS.
 But _how_ is the more important question.
 That's how this blog was born.